Is life insurance a good investment?

 • You can invest using whole life and other types of cash value life insurance, but not term life insurance.

-• If you need permanent life insurance, your assets exceed the estate tax, or you’ve exhausted other investing options, then you may benefit from investing with your life insurance.
+• If you need permanent life insurance, your assets exceed the estate tax, or you’ve exhausted other investing options, you may benefit from investing with your life insurance.

 Is investing in life insurance worth it?